 Vamonde is a mobile app and internet platform that allows arts and culture organizations to create location-aware multimedia adventures for mobile device users.
 The free platform enables nonprofits to avoid the cost of investing in their own mobile technology.
 Users can upload text, images, video, and/or audio to tell their organization’s story, linked with various locations in Chicago.
-Learn more about Vamonde on the web, Facebook, Twitter, video, or download the app on your iPhone.
+Learn more about Vamonde on the web, Facebook, Twitter, and Vimeo, or download the app on your iPhone or Android device.

 Constructive Conversations: Documenting a Series of Listening Sessions with Grantees Issued in September 2015, this report encapsulates key findings from eleven sessions held with grantees of the MacArthur Funds for Arts & Culture at The Richard H. Driehaus Foundation between December 2014 and February 2015.
 The effort demonstrates our commitment to learning together with our grantees and the sector to find better and smarter ways to address the needs of grantees.